Plasmoid Instability in the Multiphase Interstellar Medium: Convergence in 3D

 \section{Convergence in 3D}

 Although on the smallest scales we do not expect our results to be converged since we do not include explicit resolved dissipation processes, on large scales our findings are quite well converged.
 We demonstrate this by looking at the convergence of the velocity and magnetic field power spectra in \autoref{fig:convergence PS} in which we compare our fiducial turbulent thermally unstable MHD simulation to simulations with up to 16 times lower resolution.
 The velocity power spectrum, $E(k)$, and magnetic field power spectrum, $M(k)$, on the largest scales are very well converged.
 At intermediate scales, $4 \lesssim k L / 2 \pi \lesssim 100$, the slope and normalization of $E(k)$ is robust to changes in resolution particularly above $L/\Delta x \geq 512$. $M(k)$ on these same intermediate scales is somewhat less well converged indicating that the increased numerical resistivity at lower resolutions may impact the resolved scales, and that we may be below/just at the critical threshold to form plasmoids in this case.
-The sum of the velocity and magnetic field spectra is remarkably well converged.
+This is consistent with the results from high resolution isothermal resistive MHD simulations \citep{Beresnyak:2014}.

 In the top panel of \autoref{fig:convergence Phase} we show that the bulk temperature distribution is extremely well converged with almost no appreciable difference across the full range of resolutions we explored.
 The bottom panel, on the other hand, shows the curvature distribution, which, not surprisingly, is less well converged with lower resolution simulations tending to have lower curvature on average and less very curved fields.
 The slope of the curvature distribution, however, is unchanged in simulations with differing resolutions.